South Korea–United States relations: The United States military in Korea

 South Korea and the United States agreed to a military alliance in 1953.
 They called it "the relationship forged in blood".
 In addition, roughly 29,000 United States Forces Korea troops are stationed in South Korea.
 In 2009, South Korea and the United States pledged to develop the alliance's vision for future defense cooperation.
 Currently, South Korean forces would fall under United States control should the war resume.
 As of September 2023, the transfer of this war time control to South Korea is on an indefinite “conditions-based” timeline.
+Proposals to modernize the alliance include increasing South Korea’s defense budget to 3.5–3.8% of GDP, enhancing cost-sharing for U.S. Forces Korea, and maintaining a clear transfer plan for wartime operational control while ensuring continued U.S. military presence and extended nuclear deterrence.

 At the request of the United States, President Park Chung Hee sent troops to Vietnam to assist American troops during the Vietnam War, maintaining the second largest contingent of foreign troops after the United States.
 In exchange, the United States increased military and economic assistance to South Korea.
 In 2004, President Roh Moo-hyun authorized dispatching a small contingent of troops to Iraq at the request of U.S. President George W. Bush.

 Since 2009, air forces of South Korea and the U.S.A. have conducted annual joint exercises under the name "Max Thunder".
 In 2018, the drills began on May 11 and continued until May 17.

 At a Cabinet meeting in Seoul on 10 July 2018, the government decided not to hold that year's Ulchi drill, scheduled for June 2018.
 The Government said the decision was made in line with recent political and security improvements on the peninsula and the suspension of South Korea-U.S. joint military exercises.

 Former South Korean President Moon Jae-in, elected in May 2017, has said he supports the continuation of sanctions against North Korea if it is aimed at bringing North Korea out of its state of isolation and to the negotiating table.
 He also argued, at the same time, that he was against a "sanctions-only" approach toward North Korea.
 His approach to North Korea is similar to Kim Dae-jung's Sunshine Policy, which only continued up to the Roh Mu-hyun's administration.